-There’s one financial myth I’ve come across a few times that’s often aimed at younger folks.
+There’s one financial myth I’ve come across a few times that is often aimed at younger folks.
 The advice given is to avoid buying large-caps when you start out investing and to target growth stocks instead.
-Presumably the logic is that high earnings growth will do the heavy lifting of wealth creation before transitioning to stodgy dividend stocks in old age.
+Presumably, the logic behind this is that high earnings growth will do the heavy lifting in terms of wealth creation.
+After that, well, you can then transition to stodgy dividend stocks in old age.

 As students of stock market history will know, AT&T has had a very colorful corporate life over the years.
-It’s been a monopoly, broken up by the United States Justice Department and partially put back together again during the past six decades.
-The data I have suggests it has generated shareholder returns equal to around 9%-10% per annum on average over that time.
-Not too shabby for the stodgiest name in the world in 1950.
+It has been a monopoly, broken up by the United States Justice Department, and then partially put back together again during the past six decades.
+The data I have suggests it has generated shareholder returns equal to around 10% per annum on average over that time.
+Not too shabby for the stodgiest name in the world back in 1950.

 Ignore all of that.
 AT&T stock is a good example of what you can do with with a big name in a mature industry.
-For instance by 1957 – when it was still the largest name on the market – its market-cap was $110 billion in today’s dollars.
+For instance, by 1957 – when it was still the largest name on the market – its market-cap was $110,000m in today’s dollars.
 Did that prevent it absolutely annihilating inflation and generating huge amounts of wealth over the next sixty years?
 No.

 Though there are actually far better examples out there – Procter & Gamble, Royal Dutch Shell and Exxon Mobil spring to mind – I’ve chosen AT&T for one important reason.
 Its growth outlook is poor and has been for quite some time.
 That fact hasn’t prevented AT&T stock from possessing a great investment case over the past eighteen months or so.

-This leads us to find inorganic measures for overall profit growth.
+Anyway, this leads us to find inorganic measures for overall profit growth.
 One of the big bright spots at AT&T right now is its cash flow situation.
 It is posting huge figures in terms of its annual post-dividend surplus.
-This year the number should clock in at around $12 billion – enough to really attack the 2018 year-end net debt position of $170 billion.
-The associated decrease in interest expense alone is probably worth a couple of points to net profit growth.
+This year, the number should clock in at around $12,000m – enough to really attack the 2018 year-end net debt position of $170,000m.
+The associated decrease in interest expense is probably worth a couple of points to net profit growth on its own.

-Once debt is returned to more comfortable levels then stock buybacks can fulfil a similar role.
-If AT&T could put, say, $7 billion to work every year reducing its share count what would the effect be?
+Once debt is returned to more comfortable levels, then stock buybacks can fulfill a similar role.
+If AT&T could put, say, $7,000m to work every year reducing its share count, what would the effect be?
 At today’s stock price it would be worth two or three percentage points to the per-share profit number.
-On it’s own that may not sound particularly inspiring, but throw in a 5.5% dividend and you’ll come out somewhere around its long-term average in terms of total returns.
+That may not sound particularly inspiring on its own, but throw in a 5.5% dividend and you’ll come out somewhere around its long-term average in terms of total returns.
 The stock may not be as attractive as it was this time last year, but I’d wager AT&T is still reasonably priced enough to dispel the myth that low-growth stocks can’t perform in the long run.